-To be an accountable plan, your reimbursement or allowance arrangement must require your employees to meet all the following rules.
+To be an accountable plan, your reimbursement or allowance arrangement must require your employees to meet all the following requirements.

-- They must have paid or incurred deductible expenses while performing services as your employees. - They must adequately account to you for these expenses within a reasonable period of time.
+- They must have paid or incurred deductible expenses while performing services as your employees. - They must adequately account to you for these expenses within a reasonable period of time. - They must return any excess reimbursement or allowance within a reasonable period of time.